How student finance actually works

 These are funds set up by public and private bodies to give additional help to students who may need it or who have shown promise in certain areas.

 It’s a good idea to do some research to see what extra funding is available.
 You should also be prepared to write personal statements and attend interviews.
-But putting in this relatively small amount of effort might reap big rewards.
+Putting in this relatively small amount of effort might reap big rewards.

 Budgeting for university

-Student finance doesn’t have to be scary and certainly shouldn’t put you off.
-Remember that most other students are in the same boat and that funding is there to make sure you get the education you deserve.
+Student finance doesn’t have to be off-putting; funding is there to make sure you get the education you deserve.

 It’s worth creating your own university budget.
 You will need to factor in the cost of tuition, accommodation, food, travel, utility and other bills, socialising and contingencies (such as unexpected travel costs, clothes, holidays and other non-essentials).
 This will help you work out how much you may need to borrow and where you can make savings.